Flying Across the Country in a Small Plane in VR.

 Let’s Fly.

-Fire up your favorite simulator and get settled.
+Fire up your favourite simulator and get settled.
 You need to decide a couple things before getting in the air.
 Is this flight is going to be an IFR (Instrument Flight Rules) flight using Air Traffic Control or a VFR (Visual Flight Rules).
 VFR can use ATC as well but it’s less restrictive.
-Just let them know where your flying to and away you go.
+Just let them know where you’re flying to and away you go.

 What you choose depends how serious you want to simulate your flight compared with real world.
 If you just want to have some fun that’s fine, it’s up to you as always.
-If your looking for more realism then consider how your realism settings are in the sim.
-Generally game to realistic on the sliders in your setting are the options.
-These can change the whole flight experience so check adding torque, wind sheer, more realistic controls and more.
+If you’re looking for more realism, then consider how your realism settings are in the sim.
+Generally, game to realistic on the sliders in your setting are the options.
+These can change the whole flight experience so check adding torque, wind shear, more realistic controls and more.

 Planning your route is pretty easy in Microsoft Flight Simulator 2020.
 Selecting the world map from the main menu you can use the mouse to drag and zoom to find your starting point.